Mostafa-Wahied/takenote-web-app/README.md

 ## Description

-A webapp that allows teachers to store and analayze formative student data in one place.
+A webapp that allows teachers to store and analyze formative student data in one place.

 TakeNote allows teachers to: